Francesco Moser: Rivalries

 Moser's biggest rival was Giuseppe Saronni.

 After retirement

 Moser started a bike company, Moser Cicli, constructing race bikes in a workshop in Trento.
 Production is 2,000-3,000 frames annually.

 He was the first chairman of the CPA (Cyclistes Professionels Associés), a union for professional riders of TT/I and TT/II league of teams (now UCI WorldTeams and UCI Professional Continental Teams, respectively).
 He held the position from 1999 until 2007.

 Moser also became a viticulturist, cultivating different varieties of grapes.
-He continued his father's winery with his children Francesca, Carlo and Ignazio on the family estate Maso Villa Warth in Val di Cembra, on the hills just north of Trento.
+He continued his father's winery with his children Francesca, Carlo and Ignazio on the family estate Maso Villa Warth in Valle di Cembra, on the hills just north of Trento.
 He is also a passionate hunter and was the host of the television series "A Caccia con Moser" (Hunting with Moser) on Sky Italia's channel Caccia TV.